 - Our entire staff, including receptionists, patient counselors, technicians and surgeons are wearing multi-layer face masks and are strictly following the six feet social distancing directive.

 - Our surgeons and doctors have been vaccinated for COVID-19.

-- We have plexiglass barriers in our reception area and consultation offices and breath guards in exam and testing rooms.
+- We have added plexiglass barriers in our reception area and consultation offices and breath guards in exam and testing rooms.

 - We are limiting the volume of patients accessing the clinic consecutively to maintain physical distancing in accordance with SCCHD and State guidelines.

 - All staff are screened daily for any health changes and have their temperature taken prior to seeing any patients.

 - All patients are required to wear their own personal mask or facial covering.
 If you arrive at your appointment and do not have one, one will be provided.

 - All patients will have their ”no touch,” thermal scanning temperature taken prior to entering the office.